akleszcz/web-dev-fun/section_3_js_async_programming/notes/promises.md

     console.log('isPromiseSettled: ', isPromiseSettled); // isPromiseSettled:  true
   });
 ```
 This can be useful e.g. for hiding a loader on a page after data fetching is finished (either with success or error).

 All three of the methods above return new `Promise` instances, which can be chained.
-Thanks to that, callback hell of nested function calls mentioned in [The Callback Pattern](./asynchronous_programming#callback-hell) can be replaced by a flattened, more readable `Promise` chain:
+Thanks to that, callback hell of nested function calls mentioned in [The Callback Pattern](./asynchronous_programming#the-callback-pattern) can be replaced with a flattened, more readable `Promise` chain:
 ```javascript
 method1()
   .then(() => method2())